openharmony/docs/en/application-dev/application-models/js-ui-widget-development.md

 - [Creating a FormExtensionAbility Instance](#creating-a-formextensionability-instance): Develop the lifecycle callback functions of FormExtensionAbility.

-- [Configuring the Widget Configuration File](#configuring-the-widget-configuration-file): Configure the application configuration file **module.json5** and profile configuration file.
+- [Configuring the Widget Configuration Files](#configuring-the-widget-configuration-files): Configure the application configuration file **module.json5** and profile configuration file.

 - [Persistently Storing Widget Data](#persistently-storing-widget-data): This operation is a form of widget data exchange.